 - 9) Catahoulas need one hour of high energy exercise a day.

-- 10) Catahoulas are wash and wear dogs.
+- 10) Catahoula Leopard Dogs are wash and wear dogs.

 - 11) Catahoulas eat a lot.

-to herd feral hogs and cattle that were running loose.
+This was a working dog bred by Native Americans in Northern Louisiana and Louisiana settlers to herd feral hogs and cattle that were running loose.
 In fact, sometimes the dog is called the Louisiana Catahoula Leopard Dog.
-The Catahoula is the state dog of Louisiana.
-Because the dog was developed to hunt dangerous stock with minimal human intervention, Catahoulas can be very independent.
+The dog is the state dog of Louisiana.
+Because the dog was developed to hunt dangerous stock such as wild hogs with minimal human intervention, Catahoulas can be very independent.
 They are not a beginner’s dog.

 2) Catahoulas have spread beyond the Gulf Coast.